jorditorresBCN/Assignments-2017/Lab8.md

 ![KibanaWelcome](https://github.com/jorditorresBCN/Assignments-2017/blob/master/KibanaScreenWelcome.png "KibanaWelcome")

-*Important: Keep the terminal open where Kibana was run to be able to keep the instance running. *
+*Warning: Keep the terminal open where Kibana was run to be able to keep the instance running.*